Welcome to Lund University Press – an academic publisher for the 21st century

 And yet the book lives on.
 Some topics call for the larger format, where perspectives are combined so as to yield a profound analysis of a comprehensive and complex issue.
 That is the function of the scholarly monograph.
 Anthologies form sets of approaches to large bodies of material, opening fresh paths for scholarly inquiry.
 Both forms of publication have proved indispensable.

 This is the situation in which Lund University Press operates.
 Our aim is to bring first-class Lund research to global audiences.
 Initially, operations comprise the Joint Faculties of Humanities and Theology (HT) only; but the HT Faculties would be glad to see other Faculties joining the enterprise.
-The first few years are funded by a special grant allocated in 2014 by the then-retiring Vice-Chancellor, Professor Per Eriksson; but as from 2020 onwards, the HT Faculties bear the full cost, with the support, we hope, of book-loving donors.
+The first few years were funded by a special grant allocated in 2014 by the then-retiring Vice-Chancellor, Professor Per Eriksson; but as from 2020 onwards, the HT Faculties bear the full cost, with the support, we hope, of book-loving donors.
 A powerful reason for the decision to create the new Lund University Press was the realization, conveyed by the independent research evaluation HTRQ14, that the quality of Lund research is such that it deserves to be better known abroad.

 Lund University Press publishes books in English only.
 Authors who wish to publish with the new press submit proposals or full manuscripts.
 If the submission leads to a contract, the publisher assumes responsibility for the translation or language-editing of the manuscript.
 The finished manuscript is then dispatched to our partner, Manchester University Press, who produces the printed volume and makes the book available Open Access by way of the OAPEN platform.
 Manchester University Press markets and sells the book all over the world on the same terms as its own books.
 It is quite a time-consuming process, with inbuilt quality checks along the way, and it will take several years for the new press to assemble a list of published works; from 2018 onwards, we expect to bring out between two and five books a year.